Digital Art History

 Who's Teaching Digital Art History?

 Do you want to experience digital art history in the classroom?
-Dr. Kleutghen and Dr. Sheren are both deeply engaged in the practice of digital humanities research and regularly incorporate digital art history training into their teaching, so make sure to regularly browse Art History and Archaeology course listings to see if one of their offerings is a good fit for your interests.
+Dr. Kleutghen and Dr. Sheren are both deeply engaged in the practice of digital humanities research and regularly incorporate digital art history training into their teaching, so make sure to regularly browse Art History and Archaeology course search to see if one of their offerings is a good fit for your interests.
 Or, consider taking the "The Digital Art Historian," currently a graduate-level course (next offered spring 2025) with an undergraduate iteration to be offered in 2024.
 Taught by Betha Whitlow, this class provides the essential skills and background necessary to further explore the applications of digital art history in a range of academic and professional contexts.
 For more information, visit our bios and arrange a time to chat!